programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 This diagram gives a crude overview of the different components of a CNN model.
 In this type of model, an image is passed through several layers, before predicting an output label for the image ('text only' in this diagram).
 The layers of this model are updated during training so that they "learn" which features of an image predict a particular label.
 So for example, the CNN we trained on adverts will update the parameters known as "weights" for each layer, which then produces a representation of the image that is useful for predicting whether an advert has an illustration or not.

-[Tensorflow](https://playground.tensorflow.org/) is a useful tool for helping to develop an intuition about how these layers capture different features of input data, and how these features, in turn, can be used to classify the input data in different ways.
+[Tensorflow playground](https://playground.tensorflow.org/) is a useful tool for helping to develop an intuition about how these layers capture different features of input data, and how these features, in turn, can be used to classify the input data in different ways.

 The power in CNNs and deep learning comes from the ability of these layers to encode very complicated patterns in data.[^universal] The challenge on a practical level is updating these weights effectively.